robertricht/Richter-Sci-Comm/landing2.md

 					<h3>Tourism Escape Game</h3>
 				</header>
 				<p>
-					Short text (EN)

 				Escape Challenge Tourism blends classic escape-room gameplay with innovative technologies such as AI, augmented reality, and 3D printing.
 In the story “Bed & Breakfast with Urban Flair,” participants arrive as guests in a holiday apartment located in the basement of the Historic Archive.
 				But before they can enjoy the minibar, they must solve interactive digital and creative puzzles—experiencing first-hand how technology can enhance the tourism and hospitality experience.
 				</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>